3405029277/confession/README.txt

-Two-page confession package (fixed)
+Two-page confession package (pure color, rounded font, background image as cover)

-Files to upload to repo root:
+Files:
 - index.html  (entry page with flower click)
-- love.html   (confession page: center image, poem below with per-char typing, player + lyrics)
+- love.html   (confession page: poem + player + lyrics)
 - style.css
 - script.js
-- background.jpg (your image for center)
+- background.jpg (your background image - used as page background)
 - music.mp3 (optional)
 - lyrics.lrc (included)

-Usage:
+Notes:
-1. Upload files to your GitHub repo root and enable Pages (main branch / root).
+- Background image is used as page background (cover the viewport).
+Other elements are transparent overlays so they won't block the background.
-2. Visit https://<username>.github.io/<repo>/ , click "点我 · 表白" to go to love.html.
+- To use your own color, edit --poem-color in style.css (choose cyan or pink).
-3. If the poem isn't visible, clear cache and reload.
-If audio doesn't autoplay on mobile, press play.
+- Upload files to your GitHub repo root and enable Pages (branch: main or gh-pages depending on settings).